 Her blog “Wild in the Pryors” allows you to follow her many trips to the Pryors.
 She shares stories, photos and information about this herd of special wild horses.

-When Sandy is not camping in the Pryors she can be found playing with her horses or riding in the mountains on the miles of trails surrounding her home.
+When Sandy is not camping in the Pryors she can be found playing with her own horses (3 of which are Pryor Mountain Horses) or riding in the mountains on the miles of trails surrounding her home.

 In the summer of 2013, Sandy began giving guided day and camping tour trips on the Pryor Mountain Wild Horse Range.
 She has acquired all necessary permits from the BLM and The Bighorn Canyon Recreational Area in order to do this.
 Please click on CAMPING to find out more about her 2014 tour schedule and to read some reviews from her 2013 guests.

 Thank you to all that read this blog and become interested in these beautiful horses.
 Together we can make a difference.

 All photos are available for purchase.
 Email her for details and prices.

 For Pryor Mountain Wild Horse Tour information or photos you can call Sandy: 406-244-0015 or email her at: email@example.com

 “I’m in love with Montana.
 For other states I have admiration, respect, recognition, even some affection.
 But with Montana it is love.
 And it’s difficult to analyze love when you’re in it.”
 John Steinbeck

 I was blessed and consider myself very fortunate to grow up in a very small town in Northwest New Jersey.
 Our home was a renovated summer cottage that sat right on the edge of Lake Hopatcong.
 In fact it was the Native Americans who were called the “Lenni Lenape” who inhabited this area before the Europeans came to settle there.
 This is why I suggested the name “Lenape” for one of the Pryor horses who was recently adopted in September.